 That racket was on offer for 10 years to anyone who could win the ECC three times in a period of five years.
 Lendl was successful in 1982 and 1984, so this unique trophy is now his.
 It will be on public exhibition in Europe for a while and will then be transported to his Connecticut home under appropriate security arrangements.
 Goodness knows what Lendl will do with it.
 Strain spaghetti?
 Perhaps his seven German shepherd dogs will start earning their keep.
 He has already started breeding them.
-Or maybe he’ll just stir his bottles of SeroVital with it.
-You know, the stuff that’s supposed to make your hair grow?

 The racket is valued at almost pounds 500,000 and Lendl’s prize money is more than pounds 140,000.
 In four years of competition in the EEC his total winnings, racket included, have amounted to almost pounds 1 million.
 It was also announced yesterday that the week’s attendance was 140,616, a world record for any indoor tournament and a figure surpassed only by the United States, Wimbledon and French championships, all of which are multi-court events lasting a fortnight.